Motorized-Armored Army Corps (Italy)

 The Motorized-Armored Army Corps (Corpo d'Armata Motocorazzato) was a Royal Italian Army army corps established on 25 July 1943 led by general Giacomo Carboni.

 History

 The corps was established after the deposition of Benito Mussolini and was formed with the most efficient divisions of the Royal Italian Army.
-The goal of the Corps was to defend Rome from an allied invasion, but after the signing of the Armistice of Cassibilein September 1943 its new task was to defend Rome from the Germans.
-After the Badoglio Proclamation units of the corps fought against German units, but due to the lack of orders from the highest political and militaries authorities the corps disbanded in the days following 11 September 1943.
+Its mission was to defend Rome from Allied invasion, but after the signing of the Armistice of Cassibile in September 1943 its new task was to defend Rome from the Germans.
+After the Badoglio Proclamation, units of the corps fought against German units, but due to the lack of orders from the highest political and military authorities, the corps disbanded in the days following 11 September 1943.